tracylooloo/physical-computing-midterm/README.md

 Date: 10/13/2017

-## Project: "Brand Name" or Device Name
+## Project: E-waste Impact Awareness

 ### Conceptual Description

-/// Replace with a description of the ***critical / conceptual dimensions of your project***, with specific reference to the key issues it engages.
-These should intersect with the issues that have been explored in the readings and discussions during the first half of class:  eWaste, data security/ownership in relation to corporate cloud infrastructures; critical making; surveillance and privacy, etc. ** *How does your project engage with these issues beyond mere instrumentality?* ** ///
 This project explores the concept of e-waste.
-People normally don't think much of their electronic waste because nowadays it seems like a normal part of life and is a small motion to toss in a trashcan.
-However, the there is short and long term amplification.
+People usually don't think much of their electronic waste because nowadays it seems like a normal part of life and tossing things in a trashcan is a small motion.
+However, the there are short and long term amplifications on the environment across more places than people think about.
+The short term effect that everyone sees is the pile of trash or the annoyance caused by the space that the waste takes up.
+The long term effect is in the landfills, the labor that goes into dealing with the trash, and the chemical, air, water, and soil pollution this creates.
+The "buddy photon" represents the landfills, labors, and pollution.
+More specifically the buddy photon represents economically underpriveleged areas that are exposed to these landfill effects.
+Eventually when these effects do come back to the original, priveleged areas of the area, but in a more intense and less delayed fasion.

 ### Form